 He began his professional career at Advanced Technology, Inc. (ATI) where he was Vice President of Logistics Engineering, focusing on foreign military sales.

 Larry received his bachelor’s degree in Operations Research from the U.S. Naval Academy, and completed graduate work at American University.
 Before joining ATI, he served as a naval officer on nuclear submarines.

 Government Services Sector

-Mr. Otto is widely recognized for USPS’ IT Modernization program, where he led a multiyear effort to standardize, automate and virtualize its IT infrastructure.
-As part of this initiative, he consolidated over 25,000 servers within 11 datacenters and hundreds of additional sites into 900 blade servers hosted in just two datacenters.
-The program was also responsible for web-enabling a number of enterprise applications and refreshing over 200,000 desktops and laptops.
+USPS’ IT Modernization program – a multiyear effort to standardize, automate and virtualize the agency’s infrastructure – was one of his biggest successes.
+As part of this initiative, he consolidated eleven datacenters down to two and replaced over 25,000 servers with 900 blade servers.
+This program was also responsible for web-enabling a number of enterprise applications and refreshing over 200,000 desktops and laptops.

 He received his education and training from the University of Virginia, Duke University, and the University of Maryland, with a Master’s degree in Public Administration from American University.

 Learn more about our Civilian & Public Sector

 Melissa Adamson directs Agilex’ Advanced Technologies Group (ATG), which is responsible for go-to-market planning and client strategy for the company’s four primary technology disciplines.
 Across each of these markets – advanced analytics, agile software development, cloud computing and enterprise mobility – ATG works with government leaders to develop agency-specific enterprise strategies, architectures, solutions and technology roadmaps.

 Melissa also continues to lead Agilex’ enterprise mobility group, which has grown tenfold during her tenure and has been recognized as a market leader in the federal sector.
 She currently serves as the industry chair for the ACT-IAC Advanced Mobility Working Group.